jdomingu19/jdomingu19/README.md

 Through technology, I strive to improve communication between people, optimize processes, and simplify information management by developing functional and well-structured solutions.
 I currently work with technologies such as TypeScript, React Native, and Expo, building cross-platform applications for iOS, Android, and the Web.

 I prioritize user experience and the design of modern, intuitive interfaces, combining functionality with strong visual design.
 I apply software development best practices to create maintainable, scalable, and high-quality code for the long term.
-I also complement my professional growth with personal development, focused on discipline, continuous improvement, and lifelong learning.
+I complement my professional growth with personal development, focused on discipline, continuous improvement, and lifelong learning.

 > **Skills:**
 >